Our next meeting will be , from 10 AM until noon in the large meeting room at Cathedral Village.

 Music Director Rainer Beckmann sends the following greeting:

-Thank you all so very much for your continuing support and enthusiasm!
+Thank you so very much and see you soon,

-An email with links to printable music sheets is sent to PRS members.
+Links to printable sheet music along with the complete monthly newsletter are available in the password-protected Members Area.
+An email with username and password is sent to PRS members.
 Newcomers and friends will find printed copies at the meeting.

 The Spring 2013 issue of American Recorder, the American Recorder Society magazine, highlights three PRS-related activities in it's 'Chapters & Consorts' section: a) The Fall 2012 PRS Workshop, b) The initial Piffaro Collegium Musicum semester, and c) The Suburban Station performances that raised money for Philabundance.
 The page is reproduced through a link on the right.